konstellation-io/kdl-project-template/README.md

 ``` bash
 pytest
 ```
-If test are run correctly locally we can now see if our actions are also set.
+If tests are run correctly locally we can now see if our actions are also set.
 We will first need to modify our experiments.yml adding our mlflow url

 With this modfications we can now commit, tag and push with git to start our run!